dhimmel/blog/content/posts/2018-03-XX_cite-styles/cite-styles.md

 See [`PMC3793688`](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3793688/ "De Silva et al. 2013.
 Acta Crystallographica Section E: Structure Reports.
 DOI: 10.1107/S1600536813018643") for example.
 Manual inspection reveals that _Acta Crystallographica_ references are actually author-style.

-Here are some easter eggs.
+Here are some easter eggs:

-In 2003 and 2004, _PLOS Biology_ published 283 articles using author-style citations before switching to numeric-style, which remains the PLOS style to this day.
++ In 2003 and 2004, _PLOS Biology_ published 283 articles using author-style citations before switching to numeric-style, which remains the PLOS style to this day.
-The article with the most references at 3,112 is [World checklist of hornworts and liverworts](https://doi.org/10.3897/phytokeys.59.6261) in the journal _PhytoKeys_ (`PMC4758082`), which used author-style for its 12,274 in-text citations.
++ The article with the most references at 3,112 is [World checklist of hornworts and liverworts](https://doi.org/10.3897/phytokeys.59.6261) in the journal _PhytoKeys_ (`PMC4758082`), which used author-style for its 12,274 in-text citations.
-The article with the second-most references at 2,857 is [QCD and strongly coupled gauge theories](https://doi.org/10.1140/epjc/s10052-014-2981-5) from _The European Physical Journal C_ (`PMC4413533`), which uses numeric-style to render its 3,679 in-text citations.
++ The article with the second-most references at 2,857 is [QCD and strongly coupled gauge theories](https://doi.org/10.1140/epjc/s10052-014-2981-5) from _The European Physical Journal C_ (`PMC4413533`), which uses numeric-style to render its 3,679 in-text citations.

 ## When to use what